techidaily/site-facebook/source/_posts/interactive-intimacy-facebooks-embrace-by-instagram.md

 ## Meta Tests New Cross-Platform Account Center Features

- Meta announced the test of the new Accounts Center features in a[post on the Meta Newsroom](https://about.fb.com/news/2022/09/accounts-center-facebook-and-instagram/) .
+ Meta announced the test of the new Accounts Center features in a [post on the Meta Newsroom](https://about.fb.com/news/2022/09/accounts-center-facebook-and-instagram/) .
 The new features will allow you to receive your notifications for Facebook and Instagram in one place, as well as create and link existing accounts.

  The new features are being tested globally on the iOS and Android apps, as well as the web version of the Accounts Center platform.
 The center is accessible through both the Instagram and Facebook apps, in your account settings menus.